JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 Italian technique:

-1. One finger between base and pitcher, slight angle (~30deg) 15 sec
+1. One finger between base and pitcher, slight angle (~30deg) 15s
 2. Tap and swirl
 3. Transfer to temporary cup and then back to pitcher (so as to mix milk and foam so they won't separate)
 4. Pour immediately